johnfcs778/SignalBooster/README.md

 - Add support for Word/PDF inputs (with OCR if needed)
 - Option to output in HL7/FHIR format for EHR integration

+### 🥼 8.
+Naming
+- The name "Signal Booster" doesn't seem to make sense with what the project is doing, but left it for consistency

 ---

 ## 🔨 Tools Used